 Bookies sought to create a larger customer base by introducing new features, such as live sport in shops and new football coupons to encourage more diverse customers and bets.
 The removal of the ‘trebles rule’ on football in 1990’s went a great way towards helping the bookies branch out, with punters now able to back singles on a range of sports.

-A progressively better image, wider range of bets and markets, more televised sports (especially Premier League football) and an ever-increasing disposable income, saw the fortunes of bookmakers rise again.
+A progressively better image, cleaner shops, a wider range of bets and markets, more televised sports (especially Premier League football) and an ever-increasing disposable income, saw the fortunes of bookmakers rise again.

 By the mid-1990’s the industry seemed locked down with five massive companies dominating the landscape, along with a few independents across the country.
 Many thought betting and gaming would be like this forever.
 That was until the internet came along.

 New Millennium and the Internet

 As the 1990’s drew to a close a new threat began to emerge to the old established order, online betting.
 This was more dangerous to the established high street bookies than you might imagine.

 High street bookmaking was regulated by various betting and gaming acts and more importantly bets were taxed (9p/£1 staked).
 Online gambling however was a little bit like the wild west in the early days, so you could basically set up wherever you wanted, launch a website and start taking bets from customers – tax free.

 Although avoiding tax on gambling stakes and winnings was at the time technically illegal it was almost impossible to police.
 New companies along with the old high street bookies began to set up new websites, mainly based off shore in Gibraltar or Malta, to take advantage of this tax free trade (most are still based there today).